KhronosGroup/WebGL/sdk/tests/README.md

 Usage Notes:
 ------------

-There are various URL options you can pass in.
+There are various URL options you can pass in:

     run:         Set to 1 to start the tests automatically